AnaBerg/user-profile/README.md

 Open [http://localhost:3000](http://localhost:3000) to see the user profile.

-If you would want to see more profiles, you can run the following script:
+If you would want to see more profiles, you can run the following command:

 ```bash
 npm run addUsers